 The primary application modules of the Financial System include Accounts Payable, Accounts Receivable, Cash Receipts.

-The Enterprise Information Systems unit (EIS) of the Information Technology Department maintains and supports the Colleague student information system.
+The Office of Digital Learner Experience (DLX) maintains and supports the Colleague student information system.

 A. Access to Colleague